lavellehatcherjr/Cli-Modelarium/README.md

 LLMs are non-deterministic at temperature > 0 - re-running the same prompt may produce different outputs.
 A single comparison run shows you ONE sample from each model, not a definitive quality verdict.

 To draw more reliable conclusions:
+- Use `--runs 5` (or higher) to automatically run each comparison N times and see statistical summaries: mean/median latency, coefficient of variation, mode output, and output diversity.
+Coefficient of variation below 0.05 indicates stable model behavior across runs.
+- For hallucination consistency analysis, combine `--runs` with `--check-hallucination` to see how often the model produces hallucinations across multiple runs (the hallucination rate).
 - Use `--temperatures 0` for more deterministic outputs (where supported)
-- Run the same comparison 3-5 times and look for patterns
 - Compare across multiple prompts, not just one
-- Use the `--output json` flag to save runs for systematic analysis
+- Use the `--output json` flag to save runs for systematic analysis (with `--runs > 1` the JSON includes per-cell `stats_by_cell` aggregates)

 ## About the author